10 Functional Core Exercises for Stability and Strength

 Functional core exercises are a crucial component of a well-rounded fitness regimen and can help you feel better overall [1].

-Get ready to push your core and establish a strong, functional foundation as we go through 10 efficient functional core exercises in this section.
+Get ready to push your core and establish a strong, functional foundation as we go through 10 efficient functional core movements in this section.

 “Functional anatomy has demonstrated that the primary purpose of the core musculature is the prevention of movement.” – Michael Boyle, Strength and Conditioning and Strength Training Consultant